-(One of my paintings ... of a favorite place, Charleston Falls)
+(One of the paintings I've done ... of a favorite place, Charleston Falls)

 We were out and about ... had a few errands to run ... had to get out for our daily walk ... a bit abbreviated, but still a walk.

 It was a little too crowded indoors ... and a little too nippy outdoors, so we compromised, cut the walk a tad short, stopped in at a favorite place for a cup of soup, a bit of conversation, and came on home.

 The weather had me thinking about spring.

 No harm in looking ahead, I always say ... or, in this case, back to a particular day well before this poem was originally published.

 I still recall that moment ... a brisk day, the exact bus stop where I felt the sun bouncing off the brick building ... like it was putting an arm around me ... offering reassurance.

 And so it is with that season of renewal, of hope, that warm promise of things to come.

 like a friendly hand